PennBBL/antspriors/README.md

 ## Notes
 1. For details on how ANTsPriors was utilized for the ExtraLong project (all longitudinal T1w data in the BBL), see [this wiki](https://github.com/PennBBL/ExtraLong/wiki).
+2. Future directions: Set home directory in Dockerfile.
+Make sure number of ITK_GLOBAL_DEFAULT_NUMBER_OF_THREADS is working in Docker and Singularity.
+Set the PEXEC flag for `antsMultivariateTemplateConstruction2` based on the number of SSTs supplied (Currently manually assuming 8).